Solla/Variable-LRA-Frequencies-on-DRV2605/README.md

 Thus, a 128Hz PWM signal means the LRA will be vibrated at 1Hz.

 To modulate the frequencies of PWM signals on ESP32, please refer to the tutorial for ESP32[3].

+(The frequency here is equal to alternating current (AC) frequency.
+Setting 1Hz implies two impulses per second, one positive and one negative force.)

 Code:
 ```